 An easement is an incorporeal interest in land and may be created by grant, covenant, or agreement, express or implied.
 Settegast v.
 Foley Bros.
 Dry Goods Co., 270 S.W.
-1014 (Tex.
+1014, 1016 (Tex.
 1925).
 Where an easement is conveyed or transferred by deed it may be recorded.
 Tex.
 Prop.
 Code § 12.001.
 The Statute of Frauds applies to conveyances of easements.
 Callan v.
 Walters, 190 S.W.
 829 (Tex.
-Civ.
 App.-Austin 1916, no writ).
-Land descriptions must be described with the same certainty in instruments that create easements as in other instruments.
+Easements must be described with the same certainty in instruments that create them as with land descriptions in other instruments.
 Compton v.
 Texas Southeastern Gas Co., 315 S.W.2d 345 (Tex.
-Civ.
 App.-Houston 1958, writ ref'd n.r.e.).
 See Standard 5.10 for additional discussion of land descriptions.
 The exact location of the easement need not be established in the instrument, but the burdened tract must be sufficiently identified.
 Elias v.
 Horak, 292 SW 288 (Tex.
-Civ.
 App.-Austin 1927, writ ref'd).
 A grant in general terms of a right to lay a pipeline across the land of the grantor without specifying the place for laying it or the size of the pipe is made certain by the act of the grantee in laying the pipe.
 Once the pipe is laid with the acquiescence of the grantor, the grant, which was general and indefinite, becomes fixed and certain, and the grantee cannot change the easement either by relocating the pipe or by increasing its size.
 Houston Pipe Line Co. v.
-Dwyer, 374 S.W.2d 662 (Tex.1964) (Holding that the rights created by the easement had become fixed when the 18-inch line had been constructed and that the pipeline company had no right to remove the line and replace it with a 30-inch high pressure line.)
+Dwyer, 374 S.W.2d 662 (Tex.
+1964) (holding that the rights created by the easement had become fixed when the 18-inch line had been constructed and that the pipeline company had no right to remove the line and replace it with a 30-inch high pressure line.)
 In Pioneer Natural Gas Co. v.
 Russell, 453 S.W.2d 882, 886 (Tex.
-Civ.
 App.-Amarillo 1970, writ ref'd n.r.e.) the deed at issue granted a right-of-way of sufficient width to permit grantee to lay parallel pipelines.
-When the grantee laid an eight-inch pipe the grant became fixed and certain, and the grantee could not, 40 years later, lay a ten-inch pipe parallel to the first.
+When the grantee laid an eight-inch pipe the grant became fixed and certain, and the grantee could not, 40 years later, lay a teninch pipe parallel to the first.
+When the plain terms of the grant allow more expansive use, however, the easement is not limited to the grantee's initial use or location.
+Southwestern Elec.
+Power Co. v.
+Lynch, 595 S.W.3d 678 (Tex.
+2020).

 Implied easements for road access may arise by necessity.
 Bains v.
 Parker, 182 S.W.2d 397 (Tex.
 1944).
 Implied easements by way of necessity for road access may be created by implication where a grantor conveys part of a tract in a manner that results in landlocking either the part conveyed or the part retained.
-Strict necessity only exists when there is no other way of access.
+Necessity only exists when there is no other way of access.
 Duff v.
 Matthews, 311 S.W.2d 637 (Tex.
 1958).
-In addition the necessity must have existed at the time of the severance of the tract.
-Estate of Waggoner v.
-Gleghorn, 378 S.W.2d 47 (Tex.
-1964).
+The necessity must have existed at the time of the severance of the tract.
+Othen v.
+Rosier, 226 S.W.2d 622 (Tex.
+1950).
 Implied easements by way of necessity terminate when the necessity terminates.
 Bains v.
-Parker, 182 S.W.2d 397 (Tex.
+Parker, 182 S.W.2d 397, 399 (Tex.
 1944).